 Some of the first German words you will learn upon entering the country are Anmeldung and Bürgeramt.
 It’s just one of the many above-mentioned obscure government offices where you’ll find yourself shuffling stacks of unpronounceable forms in front of an aloof clerk.
 The Anmeldung is the act of registering yourself at a flat in the city and is a mandatory step for anyone staying longer than three months.
 The Anmeldung is necessary for getting a job and opening a bank account (although not with N26, which is the bank I use).
 A lot of information on this can be found online so I won’t lecture you on the subject, but make sure you find a German speaker to come along.

 From my experience, it was not possible to book an appointment online, so I had to queue once to book the appointment and return a few weeks later to register myself.
 I went to the Charlottenburg-Wilmersdorf Bürgeramt in Berlin, and it was surprisingly straightforward.
-I would recommend going to a Bürgeramt that is a little out of the city center.
+I would recommend going to a Bürgeramt that is a little out of the city centre.
 Most jobs will let you start even if you are not registered yet, a proof of Anmeldung appointment will do.

 Ok.
 Whew.
 Questions?